Prabhsingh0401/Prabhsingh0401/README.md

 - 👋 Hi, I’m @Prabhsingh0401
 - 👀 I’m interested in basically everything which includes tech.
-- 🌱 I’m currently learning Javascript and C++
+- 🌱 I’m currently learning Javascript and C++ and also gonna learn DSA by the end of this year ✨
 - 📫 How to reach me there's link to my socials in my profile :)

 <!---